Molly Pinkus

 Notable Cases

-Recent Notable cases (2017 – 2019)
+Recent Notable cases (2017 – 2024)

-Homicide
+Homicide / Death:

 Operation Padova involved the fatal stabbing of a young man in a residential flat.
 The stabbing was witnessed by the two occupants of the flat, who were drug addicts whose flat had been ‘cuckooed’ by drug dealers.
 The defendant was alleged to have killed the victim over a ‘county lines’ telephone which was in his possession.
+The case relied heavily upon cell site evidence.

 Operation Neasden was an investigation into the death of a victim, who was shot 7 times as he sat in the passenger seat of a stationary car.
 There was cell site evidence and forensic evidence from the ‘tracker’ in the vehicle in which the 3 defendants had been travelling and from which the gunman was alleged to have come.
 The case also involved the admissibility and weight of gun shot residue evidence.

-R v F & Others (June 2017) – Central Criminal Court - Leading counsel in manslaughter and firearms case, all 3 defendants were acquitted.
+R -v- F & Others (June 2017) – Central Criminal Court – Leading counsel in manslaughter and firearms case, all 3 defendants were acquitted.

 Operation Mapledurwell was the investigation into the death of a young man who was shot in the stomach as he opened the front door of a residential flat.
 F was alleged to have orchestrated the visit to the victim with the intention to frighten him with a firearm.
 The visit was carried out by the 2 co-defendants and an absent male, who had fled abroad, one of whom fatally shot the victim.
 The shooting was alleged to have been gang related and based upon a drug debt.

-Defendant was followed into a shop by a group of males who subsequently attacked him with machetes and large knives.
+[More info] defendant was followed into a shop by a group of males who subsequently attacked him with machetes and large knives.
 Defendant stabbed one of the attacking group with a hunting knife, causing very serious stomach injury requiring surgery.
 Defence of self-defence succerssfully advanced and defendant was acquitted of attempted murder.

-Serious / Organised Crime
+Serious / Organised Crime:

 Operation Shore involved the importation and planned supply of a large number of firearms.
 The firearms and ammunition were brought from Lithuania across Europe and ended up in a top floor flat in East London which was the subject of a police raid.
 The case involved 3 trials, of which C was in the last, having been extradited.
 The case involved a large amount of electronic telephone data and cell site evidence.